What is hardwood flooring?

 The second connotation of grade refers to the appearance of natural wood as it appears in flooring.
 When used in this way, grade takes into account color, length, knots, streaks and more.

-★ Extra Credit: While higher grade flooring options may appear more expensive on the surface, lower grade flooring can often incur additional costs in labor and waste.
-Additionally, flooring of lower grade often carries no warranty at all.
+* Extra Credit: While lower grade flooring options may appear less expensive on the surface, lower grade flooring can often incur additional costs in labor and waste, and often carries no warranty at all.

-- What sort of style options are available for hardwood floors?
+What style options are available for hardwood floors?